 The best way to describe the Pacific Long Beach Aquarium is “A kid’s place that parents like too.”
 From the moment you walk in and see a life-size blue whale hanging from the ceiling, you know you’re in for a fun day.

 The best time to visit the Long Beach aquarium is early morning or late afternoon.
 Peak visitor hours are from about 11:30 am until 2:00 pm.
 Weekend and holidays, we recommend avoiding peak time if possible.
 How much are tickets for Aquarium of the Pacific at the gate: Adults $34.95 Kid ages 3-11 $24.95

 Cheap Tickets Aquarium of the Pacific

-Tickets for any day of the week.
+Tickets for any day of the week including weekends.
 Print your ticket and go.
-Available Now!
+Adult tickets $28.00 Kids tickets $20.00

 Things To Do and See at Aquarium of the Pacific

 Whatever time you decide to go, where else can you view sea creatures from Southern California, Northern Pacific, and Tropical Pacific all in one place?
 Kids and adults will love the aquarium’s touch tanks and be amazed by Shark Lagoon and the Penguin Habitat.

-The Long Beach Aquarium is divided up into two sections, a two-level indoor area with galleries of smaller aquariums full of exciting sea creatures and outdoor space with the Lorikeet Forest, Shark Lagoon, and the Seals & Sea Lions area.
+The Long Beach Aquarium is divided into two sections, a two-level indoor area with galleries of smaller aquariums full of exciting sea creatures and outdoor space with the Lorikeet Forest, Shark Lagoon, the Seals & Sea Lions area.

 Aquarium of the Pacific houses over 12,000 sea animals displayed by area of origin.
 There are two extra charge attractions: a Fish Story 3D and Monsters of the Abyss 3-D.